 I’ve won 3rd prize in this year’s EISA Maestro Photo Contest for my story Black Water.

 My A Star in the Sky story is exhibited in Forhallen at Politikens Hus, Rådhuspladsen 37, Copenhagen.
 The exhibition is open monday to friday from 8.30 am until 6 pm, saturdays from 10 am until 4 pm.
 Sundays closed.
-Last day is tuesday august 11th.
+Last

 The Lost Children of Senegal.
 Story in the French newspaper Libération 15th of June 2009.